ks53/AI-Hex-Game/README.md

 # AI-Hex-Game
+Written in C++ .

 Allows the user to play the board game Hex ( https://en.wikipedia.org/wiki/Hex_(board_game) ) against an artificial intelligence opponent.

-Written in C++

 AI opponent uses monte carlo simulation to calculate win/trials ratio for every possible move on the board and chooses the move with highest likelihood to win.